-You should not need other books throughout the course but you may like to look in other biology books from time to time.
-If you feel that you would like to use a revision guide before the exam, ask your tutor which one they recommend.
+You should not need other books throughout the course but you may like to look in other science books from time to time.
+If you feel that you would like to use a revision guide before the examination you should ask your tutor which one they recommend.